March 26, 2026 (2w ago)

 | Edge Requests | 10M/month | $2/million |

 A content-heavy site serving 2TB per month pays $150 in bandwidth overages alone.
-Edge requests rarely cause bill shock for most apps, but middleware-heavy architectures can change that -- more on that in the gotchas section.
+Edge requests rarely cause bill shock for most apps, but middleware-heavy architectures can change that -- more on that below.

 This is where Vercel's billing gets three-dimensional.
 You're charged for CPU time, provisioned memory, and invocations separately: